Keywords or Characters

 Ask yourself whether people are actively searching for what you offer or whether it’s easier to identify your target audience based on interests and demographics.

-If search volume and high-intent queries are in your favour, focus on Search.
+If search volume and high-intent queries are in your favor, focus on Search.

 If your product or service is more niche or requires visual storytelling, Social Media could be the more effective route.